baaivision/EVA/EVA-CLIP/README.md

 The diameter of each circle corresponds to forward GFLOPs x the number of training samples.

 ## Model Card
+> `model name` is the checkpoint name of EVA-CLIP.

+> `image enc. init. ckpt` is the checkpoint name that is used to initialize the image encoder of EVA-CLIP.

+> `text enc. init. ckpt` is the checkpoint name that is used to initialize the text encoder of EVA-CLIP.

+> `weight` is the link to download the checkpoint of EVA-CLIP.

 ### EVA-01-CLIP Series